richardanaya/yokai/README.md

 There's a fairly deep system evolving around time of day, seasons, moons, kami events, energy imbalance, and simulated weather that's evolving with specific effect on ambient lighting.

+### Material lighting model

+Every object has PBR material, emmision, size, height, and transparency that all effect the flow of light.